GabMartino/TransformerForDummies/README.md

 </p>
 Notice the phrase:

-*This allows every position in the decoder to attend over all the positions in the input sequence*, this sentence will also useful later.
+*This allows every position in the decoder to attend over all the positions in the input sequence*, this sentence will also be useful later.

-### 3) **What's the difference among the three different attention blocks?**
+### 3) **What's the difference between the three different attention blocks?**

 In the rest of the README we'll call:
 - **Self-Attention block** of the encoder: the attention block of the encoder (of course :) )
 - **Masked-Self-Attention block** of the decoder: you got it!
-- **Cross-Attention block**: the block where encoder is connected to the decoder.
+- **Cross-Attention block**: the block where the encoder is connected to the decoder.

 Later a more detailed answer!

 ## The Masks :collision:

-I admit that I struggled a bit to understand well how the masking is used into this model, mainly because a looot of things are given for granted, and appear clear and obvious only when you start to implement things and problems come up.
+I admit that I struggled a bit to understand well how the masking is used in this model, mainly because a looot of things are given for granted, and appear clear and obvious only when you start to implement things and problems come up.

 ### 1) **How the mask is included in the Masked-Self-Attention block of the decoder?**

 ### The Look-Ahead/Causal Mask

-First of all, I would have named the "Look Ahead Mask" as "DON'T Look Ahead Mask".
-This mask is used for the decoder to allow the computation of the attention only backward in the sentence.
+First of all, I would have named the "Look Ahead Mask" as the "DON'T Look Ahead Mask".
+This mask is used by the decoder to allow the computation of attention only backward in the sentence.

-Yes, it has sense, but why??
-Well, because at the inference time, the decoder will act in auto-regressive manner, that means that it only has the encoder input as complete sentence, and the decoder should generate a word at time during inference.
+Yes, it makes sense, but why??
+Well, because at the inference time, the decoder will act in an auto-regressive manner, which means that it only has the encoder's input as a complete sentence, and the decoder should generate a word at a time during inference.
 Hence, only using the already generated words.
-For this reason, we need to force at the training time to learn to predict the ground-truth output sentence without looking at the next words, otherwise that's cheating!
+For this reason, we need to force at training time to learn to predict the ground-truth output sentence without looking at the next words, otherwise, that's cheating!

 Here we report the shape of the "Don't look ahead mask" also called "Causal Mask":
 $M^C \in \mathbb{R}^{L x L}$